 The form below needs to be completed and sent into school with your child's medicine - this needs to be handed into Mrs Coxhead (First Aid) where it will be stored in a cool, safe place and administered by a member of first aid trained staff.

-At Bolsover C of E Junior, we ask that the children all wear uniform.
+At Bolsover Church of England Junior School, we ask that the children all wear uniform.
 The uniform consists of a red sweatshirt or cardigan, a white shirt, red tie and plain, tailored trousers or skirt.
 School fleeces are only for outside use.
-During the Summer months, girls summer dresses can also be worn.
+During the Summer months, summer dresses can also be worn.

 At school, we sell a range of good quality items with our school logo on.
 These can be ordered from Mrs Barlow at various times during the school year and the order form returned to school with payment in full.